tech-acs/pmd-docs/docs/how-to-access.md

 # How to access the dashboard

-The Performance Managment Dashboard System is an internal, web-based application that can be accessed via an internet browser.
+The Performance Management Dashboard System is an internal, web-based application that can be accessed via the internet browser.

 :::info[access info]